codey-sudo/FrontendQuiz/README-template.md

 - Something different: [Vercel](https://vercel.com/docs)
 - All the avenues and directions I considered during the planning phase, like single page, framework application vs. Vanilla javascript
 - Figjam used for task flows, flowcharts
+- Modular approach to fullstack design
+- ChatGPT for help with planning out the logic of system

 ### Just Drafts for a plan of attack

 - Think about the transitions from one section to the rest.

-- Get ChatGPT to help with writing out or planning the core logic.

 Mapping out the core logic of your application can be facilitated by various tools that help you plan, visualize, and document your code.
 Here are some programmer's tools that can be useful for mapping out core logic: